-The long-standing friendly bilateral ties between Bangladesh and Canada has contributed to a greater trade increase between the two countries.
-The volume of Bangladesh-Canada bilateral trade was US$ 2.24 billion in 2017.
+The long-standing friendly relations between Bangladesh and Canada has contributed to a greater trade increase between the two countries.
+The current bilateral trade between Bangladesh-Canada is US$ 2.42 billion (2019) (source: Trade Data Online: www.ic.gc.ca).
+Bangladesh has been enjoying General Preferential Tariff (GPT) facility (duty-free, quota free access (DFQF) with Canada: this will be in force till December 2023.

 Bangladesh exports to Canada: